JanaLasser/network_extraction/README.md

 	Repeat this process with scipy, matplotlib, cython, scikit-image, pillow, meshpy and shapely.
 	To install opencv, follow the instructions detailed [here](http://docs.opencv.org/doc/tutorials/introduction/linux_install/linux_install.html).

-3. To compile your own *C_neat_functions.so* file, navigate to the /neat directory and run
+3. To compile your own *C_net_functions.so* file, navigate to the /net directory and run
 	```
-	python setup_C_neat_functions.py build_ext --inplace
+	python setup_C_net_functions.py build_ext --inplace
 	```
-	This should create two files called *C_neat_functions.so* and *C_neat_functions.c*, the first you need, the latter you can safely delete.
+	This should create two files called *C_net_functions.so* and *C_net_functions.c*, the first you need, the latter you can safely delete.

 --------------------------------------------------